-Attenuated familial adenomatous polyposis (AFAP) is a subtype of a condition known as familial adenomatous polyposis (called FAP or classic FAP).
+Attenuated familial adenomatous polyposis (AFAP) is a subtype of a condition known as familial adenomatous polyposis, called FAP or classic FAP.
 People with FAP or AFAP will have an increased number of adenomatous colon polyps during their lifetime and an increased risk of developing colorectal cancer.
-An adenomatous polyp is a lump filled with the cells that make mucous and line the inside of a person's colon.
+An adenomatous polyp is a lump filled with the cells that make mucous and line the inside of a person’s colon.
 Normally these cells are in flat sheets, but in FAP and AFAP they build up into polyps inside the intestinal tract.
-In AFAP, the total number of colon polyps is less than 100, with 30 being average.
-In FAP, polyps are far more frequent.
+In AFAP, the total number of colon polyps is fewer than 100, with 30 being average.
+In FAP, there are many more polyps.

 AFAP is still being defined by doctors.
 It has not been determined if families with AFAP have the same risk for other types of cancer, in addition to colon cancer, as families with classic FAP.
 Risks for some of the other, noncancerous features associated with classic FAP have not been determined.
-For instance, people with AFAP appear to have a lesser chance of developing desmoid tumors, or congenital hypertrophy of the retinal pigment epithelium (CHRPE, which is an eye condition), than people diagnosed with FAP.
+For instance, people with AFAP appear to have a lesser chance of developing desmoid tumors, or congenital hypertrophy of the retinal pigment epithelium (CHRPE), than people diagnosed with FAP.
 A desmoid tumor is a noncancerous fibrous tumor that can grow anywhere in the body.
 CHRPE is an eye condition that does not affect vision, but it is a condition that an eye doctor may see during an examination with a special instrument called an ophthalmoscope.

 What causes AFAP?

 AFAP is a genetic condition.
 This means that the cancer risk can be passed from generation to generation in a family, but usually not all children of a person with AFAP will be affected.
 The gene associated with AFAP is APC; APC stands for adenomatous polyposis coli.
 A mutation (alteration) in the APC gene gives a person an increased lifetime risk of developing multiple adenomatous colon polyps, colorectal cancer, and other cancers of the digestive tract.
-People who are diagnosed with AFAP, and their family members, should talk with a genetics counselor or medical genetics specialist (a health professional with specialized training in medical genetics).
+People who are diagnosed with AFAP, and their family members, should talk with a genetic counselor or medical genetics specialist.
+A genetic counselor is a health professional with specialized training in medical genetics.